 - A Former Competitor Reemerges.
 A “new” fraternity took to the course in 1976.
 Beta Sigma Rho had stopped competing in Buggy in 1972, and the national fraternity ended up disappearing.
 Instead, BSR merged into Pi Lambda Phi (PiLam), and the CMU Chapter officially made the switch in 1974.
 But it still took a couple more years for the organization to re-enter the competition, and they were a late entry into 1976 Raceday.
 We don’t know much about their first buggy (it’s possible that they used the buggy Duck, which was BSR’s last active buggy), other than that they did not put up a top caliber time.

 - New Buggies.
 A few new buggies hit the course in 1976.
 CIA took what they had learned from building Streetcar Named Desire and made some improvements, resulting in their new buggy, Black Magic.
 DU retired their 2/4-wheel hybrid, Captain America (as mentioned below), and instead build a front loader with a solid shell named Phoenix.
 PiKA built a new version of their classic buggy Shark, known as Shark II (S-2).
 As noted above, PiLam was a new addition to buggy, and so they brought with them a new build, called “Untitled No. 1”.
-SDC also built a new buggy after using a loaner in 1975 (as discussed above), referred to as both Hawk and Shadowfax.
+SDC also built a new buggy after using a loaner for practice in 1975 (as discussed briefly below), referred to as both Hawk and Shadowfax.
 SDC also brought out a bike for 1976, though it’s unclear where that buggy came from or if it had a name.

 - Rolls Reports.
 For the first time, we have real Rolls Reports!
 A Tartan sportswriter going by the byline “L.S.D.C”, who was clearly involved with Buggy, published a (mostly) weekly column in Tartan titled “Buggy Comments” during the Fall semester, beginning with the first Sunday rolls on October 14.
 These write-ups were essentially Rolls Reports in weeks when there were practice rolls.
 This is also the first time that we have record of a Fall practice roll period.
 Below is a summary of the Rolls Reports for 1975-1976.